Exchangeability type properties of asset prices: Hedging multi-asset barrier options

 \section{Hedging multi-asset barrier options}

-In this section we show how the analysed symmetry properties can be used to create semi-static hedging strategies for several popular multi-asset options.
-First we apply $ij$-exchangeability property for creating robust hedges of certain weighted spread- and weighted quanto-spread options with knocking conditions.
-After that bivariate swap-invariance and quasi-swap-invariance is used for creating semi-static hedges of some weighted swap options.
-Finally, weighted $ij$-swap-invariance is applied for replicating weighted quanto-swap options all equipped with knocking conditions.
+In this section we show how the analysed symmetry properties can be used in order to create semi-static hedging strategies for several multi-asset options.
+First we derive in Section~\ref{sec:gen-hedge} a general hedging strategy for rather general options in (weighted) quasi-swap-invariant models extending results obtained in~\cite{schm10qf}, before applying them to well-known options in Section~\ref{sec:ill-ex}.
+We will also discuss examples where the more restrictive $ij$-exchangeability property is needed.

-Before starting we would like to point out that the subsequent hedging strategies are only practicable provided that the considered claims are liquid or can be replicated by liquid instruments.
-However, there is a fast growing literature about sub- and super-replication of several of the used instruments in the subsequent examples, see e.g.~\cite{lau:wan08} and the literature cited therein.
-Sometimes it is also possible to increase the liquidity of the used instruments by implementing the hedges in a foreign derivative market, similarly to~\cite{sch08}.